Amelia B. Kyazze – Writer, Photographer and Editor

 She was encouraged to find that she was long-listed for the Mslexia Woman’s First Novel Prize 2017.

 Amelia is a member of the Greenwich Writers Meetup, sharing drafts and tips with other writers.
-In January 2020 she is starting a new venture, Writing the 7 Senses, facilitating creative writing workshops for children and adults, in schools and at local festivals.
+In January 2020 she started a new venture, Writing the 7 Senses, facilitating creative writing workshops for children and adults, in schools and at local festivals.

 About her publications: